AgnitumuS/ubjs/packages/uba/README.md

-﻿# Administration model
+﻿# The administration model

-This model define a users, roles and permissions for UnityBase
+This model defines users, roles and permissions for UnityBase.